ym98274/LLM-AutoProject/README.md

 The model weights are provided together with the modified scripts.

-To commence either training (vision-encoder, LLM fine-tuning), ensure the scripts of the original LMDrive system are replaced with the modified scripts.
+To commence either training (vision-encoder, LLM fine-tuning) or, ensure the scripts of the original LMDrive system are replaced with the modified scripts.

 Additional data parsing scripts are provided to help download a selected data distribution.

-To use the modified architectures, download the model weights and update the path in `leaderboard/scripts/run_evaluation.sh`
+To use the modified architectures for evalaution on the CARLA simulator, download the model weights and update the path in `leaderboard/scripts/run_evaluation.sh`